barelief/Pasaulis-Telpa-Akiratin/README.md

 - **Dynamic Foldable UI**: A unique foldable UI component allows users to dynamically fold and unfold poem content, enhancing the browsing experience.
 - **Liked Poems Model**: Users can interact with poems by marking them as liked, creating a personalized collection of favorite poems.
 - **Interactive Shopping Cart**: An intuitive shopping cart feature is integrated with the Paysera API, providing a one-product shopping experience, allowing users to purchase books directly from the website.
-- **PDF Generation**: Paged.js is utilized to generate the final PDF version of the book, facilitating the production of a printed copy using java.
+- **PDF Generation**: Paged.js and Puppetteer are utilized to generate the final PDF version of the book, facilitating the production of a printed copy using java.

 ## Technologies Used